MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/buttons.md

 As long as a button's `Enabled` property is `true` and it is not covered by another control or view, it can be made the in-focus item using the Siri Remote.
 If the user selects the button and clicks the Touch Surface, the `ButtonPressed` action defined above would be executed.

 > [!IMPORTANT]
-> **NOTE:** While it is possible to assign actions such as `TouchUpInside` to a `UIButton` in the iOS Designer when creating an **Event Handler**, it will never be called because Apple TV doesn't have a touch screen or support touch events.
+> While it is possible to assign actions such as `TouchUpInside` to a `UIButton` in the iOS Designer when creating an **Event Handler**, it will never be called because Apple TV doesn't have a touch screen or support touch events.
 You should always use the default **Action Type** when creating **Actions** for tvOS user interface elements.